miracuse/miracuse.github.io/docs/gm_pages/setting_difficulty_levels.md

 - Potions/Fortune/Mana/Tricks

-- Temporarily Lose Access to a Kit (consider rolling a 1d4 to determine which)
+- Temporarily Lose Access to a Kit

 ##### Critical Success

+>**GM:** With a +4, you nimbly scale the building in a matter of seconds, giving you the first look of the castle grounds.

 In situations where a player greatly exceeds the difficulty threshold for a task, consider providing a little flair as a reward.

-"With a +4, you nimbly scale the building in a matter of seconds, giving you the first look of the castle grounds."

 ##### Critical Failure